 A Grammar Sketch and Lexicon of Arawak (Lokono Dian)

-Q International Keyboard can help.
+If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.